Convergence rates analysis of a multiobjective proximal gradient method: Introduction

 The outline of this paper is as follows.
-We present some notations and notions of Pareto optimality and Pareto stationarity in Section~\ref{sec: preliminaries}.
-In Section~\ref{sec: merit}, we recall two types of merit functions for multiobjective optimization proposed in~\cite{Tanabe2020b}.
-In Section~\ref{sec: PL}, we generalize PL inequality to multiobjective optimization problem~\eqref{eq: MOP}.
-We estimate the global convergence rates of proximal gradient methods for multiobjective optimization in Section~\ref{sec: convergence rates}, and finally, we conclude this paper in Section~\ref{sec: conclusion}.
+We present some notations and notions of Pareto optimality and Pareto stationarity in \cref{sec: preliminaries}. \Cref{sec: merit} recalls two merit functions for multiobjective optimization proposed in~\cite{Tanabe2022a}, and \Cref{sec: PL} generalizes PL inequality to the multiobjective optimization problem~\cref{eq: MOP}.
+We estimate the global convergence rates of the proximal gradient method for multiobjective optimization in \cref{sec: convergence rates}, and finally, we conclude this paper in \cref{sec: conclusion}.